Your role during an inspection

 Questions Ofsted might ask

-These questions are based on the 2019 Ofsted framework.
-Use them to prepare for an inspection and get ideas about what evidence you can provide to justify your answers.
+Use these questions to prepare for an inspection and see suggestions of evidence you can provide to support your answers.

 - Your understanding of your role and school